Best Earplug Comparisons

 Earlove are FLAT RESPONSE Earplugs

-Earlove®'s response curve above shows the true performance across all frequencies as compared to other non-custom earplugs.
+Earlove®'s response curve replicates the response of the human ear.
 The relatively flat response and resonate peak are a performance trait that all high-fidelity earplugs have.
 Earplugs that are made for music will attenuate and match the acoustic response of the open ear.
 And remember, all frequencies can damage hearing.
 The frequency of the sound is less important than its decibel level and time of exposure.

 Deficient attenuation of low frequencies renders an earplug unsuitable for use in many music venues, where bass-frequency levels often exceed safe listening levels.